-- 2.1.
-To address several financial and operational challenges at Alfred Street and Tennyson Road schools the council was approached by the governing bodies from both schools to support an amalgamation. - 2.2.
+2.1.
+To address several financial and operational challenges at Alfred Street and Tennyson Road schools which are located in Rushden, the Council was approached by the governing bodies from both schools to support an amalgamation.

+- 2.2.
 Officers support the request of the governing bodies and agree that the proposed amalgamation would be to the benefit of children in the local area.

-It would also seek to address financial concerns regarding the long-term viability of operating as two separate schools.
+It would also seek to address financial concerns regarding the long-term viability of operating as two separate schools. - 2.3.

-- 2.3.
 There are strong views regarding the potential site of a new school and therefore an open and transparent consultation should be conducted to gather the views of all interested parties. - 2.4.
-To progress the amalgamation a statutory process as defined by the Department for Education must be followed.
+If the decision is taken to progress the amalgamation a statutory process as defined by the Department for Education must be followed.